 Virtual Lines, A Better Alternative

 Now there is a great solution to this problem, and the best of all is that it doesn’t need a landline.
-I’m talking about online fax services.
+I’m talking about virtual lines that you get via an online fax service.

-These are services that give you virtual fax numbers, so you can send and receive documents without interruption but in a faster and more cost-effective way.
-These virtual numbers work over digital lines, and they don’t need any physical installation.
-They have many features that make them a better alternative than traditional numbers:
+These are services that provide a virtual dedicated fax line, so you can send and receive documents without interruption but in a faster and more cost-effective way.
+They give you a virtual number that works over an Internet connection, and they don’t need any physical installation.
+In addition, online fax services have many features that make them a better alternative than traditional numbers:

-You can get started for free.
-Digital fax services let you start for free for a full month; they include a virtual fax line for you to try, just make sure to cancel your subscription before the month ends if you want to try another one.
+Online fax services let you start for free for a full month, just make sure to cancel your subscription before the month ends if you want to try another one or if you don't want to keep on with a paid subscription.
 You can read our email fax reviews here.

 An online number works the same as a normal number, but with the difference that the fax information travels through a digital medium rather than a physical one.
 What takes place in the background is very similar too:

-There’s no more need of having a dedicated line and pay extra to services such as Ooma, Vonage, Verizon, Telstra or AT&T. Advancements in digital technology have allowed us to use the Internet to take faxing to the next level, giving us the cheapest and most reliable alternative to landlines.
+There’s no more need of having a dedicated fax line and pay extra to services such as Ooma dedicated fax lines, Vonage, Verizon, Comcast or AT&T. Advancements in digital technology have allowed us to use the Internet to take faxing to the next level, giving us the cheapest dedicated fax line we can get.